Athrv-DxT/121-ML-AND-DL/README.md

 - **Day 28** → Feature Engineering with Polynomial Features & Model Training for Non-linear Relationships.
 - **Day 29** → Implemented L1 (Lasso) & L2 (Ridge) Regularization with visualization using the California Housing dataset.
 - **Day 30** → Logistic Regression for classification, implemented on the Breast Cancer dataset, Sigmoid function, evaluation metrics, and visualization using confusion matrix
+- **Day 31** → Implemented K-Nearest Neighbors (KNN) on the Iris dataset, experimented with different values of k, analyzed accuracy trends.
 - *(Will be updated daily)*